Josh Brooks

-Josh Brooks (born May 28, 1980) is an American university sports administrator who currently serves as athletic director at the University of Georgia.
-He was previously the athletic director for Millsaps College.
+Joshua Gordon Brooks (born May 28, 1980) is an American university sports administrator who is athletic director at the University of Georgia, and previously Millsaps College.

 Early years and education

 Josh Brooks was born on May 28, 1980, in Hammond, Louisiana.
-He graduated from LSU with a degree in kinesiology and completed his master's degree in sports management at Georgia.
+He graduated from LSU with a degree in kinesiology and completed his master's degree in sports management at the University of Georgia.

-Athletic Director
+Athletic director

 Millsaps College

 After stints at Louisiana-Monroe and Georgia, Brooks became the athletic director at Millsaps College, a Division III school located in Jackson, Mississippi.

 University of Georgia

 In 2016, Brooks went to the University of Georgia to serve as executive associate director of athletics.
 Over the course of the next 5 years, Brooks was promoted three times.
 In 2018, Brooks became a deputy athletic director, and in 2019 became the senior deputy athletic director.
 In 2021, following the departure of Greg McGarity, Brooks became the athletic director for the University of Georgia.
+In his first two years as athletic director, Georgia won back-to-back national championships in football in 2021 and 2022.